simonmichael/hledger/hledger/hledger.m4.md

 (The number of backslashes in fish shell is left as an exercise for the reader.)

-You can always avoid the extra escaping for addons by running the addon directly:
+You can always avoid the extra escaping for add-ons by running the add-on directly:

 `hledger-ui cur:\\$`